bistro-its-berkeley/BISTRO_Dashboard/README.rst

 Your browser will then open to: `http://localhost:5006/BISTRO_Dashboard`.

-It may take a minute or so for the dashboard to load up, depending on how many submissions you are comparing.
+It may take a couple minutes or so for the dashboard to load up, depending on how many submissions you are comparing and your internet download speed.
 Once it loads up, use the dropdown menus to choose the two scenario-submission pairs that you want to compare.

 To enter debug mode: